GeekTrainer/learn-vue/3-data-events/6-exercise-computed-properties.md

     </div>
     ```

-    Notice how we are using `v-show` to display when `booking.completed` is set to true, which we setup earlier with our button.
-Also notice how we are able to read `bookingCabinDisplay` like we would any other string value inside Vue to display it to the user.
+    Notice how you're using `v-show` to display when `booking.completed` is set to `true`, which you setup earlier with our button.
+Also notice how we are able to read `bookingCabinDisplay` like you would any other string value inside Vue to display it to the user.

 ## Test the page